aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to PPTM within C++ Applications" h2="Convert MD to PPTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to PPTM?</h2>

+C++ developers often need to integrate MD to PPTM conversion feature inside their applications.
+This is because the Microsoft PowerPoint Presentation format (PPTM) is a widely used format for presentations, and is supported by many applications.
+It is also a great way to share presentations with colleagues, friends, and family.

+<h2>How Aspose.Total Helps for MD to PPTM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily integrate MD to PPTM conversion feature inside their C++ applications.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export MD to PPTX and convert PPTX to PPTM respectively.

+The Aspose.PDF for C++ API allows developers to export MD to PPTX format.
+It supports a wide range of features, such as text extraction, image extraction, page manipulation, and more.
+It also supports a variety of file formats, including PDF, XPS, and MD.

+The Aspose.Slides for C++ API enables developers to convert PPTX to PPTM format.
+It supports a wide range of features, such as text formatting, slide manipulation, animation, and more.
+It also supports a variety of file formats, including PPTX, PPTM, and PPSX.

-Are you a C++ developer looking to add to integrate MD to PPTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MD to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, developers can easily integrate MD to PPTM conversion feature inside their C++ applications in just two simple steps.
+First, they can export MD to PPTX by using Aspose.PDF for C++.
+Secondly, they can convert PPTX to PPTM by using Aspose.Slides for C++.
+This makes it easy for developers to quickly and easily add MD to PPTM conversion feature to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}